joeacarstairs/personal-website/website/src/content/blog/2025/12/11/persecution.md

 As the bishops became ever more powerful, Constantine and his successors became increasingly dependent on their power.
 Bishops had huge moral influence over their congregations, and their word had the power to stop -- or start -- riots.
-They also needed them to keep distributing poor relief on the emperor's behalf, an important foundation for the emperor's moral authority.
+Emperors also needed them to keep distributing poor relief, an important foundation for the emperor's moral authority.
 When the hugely unpopular George of Cappadocia was installed in Alexandria in 357, the local widows refused to receive alms from him: as a result, they were physically beaten by George's imperial goons.

 Since the emperors needed the bishops' support, they became increasingly willing to acquiesce to their demands.
 And one of the bishops' demands was that the emperor use his authority to help them crush heresy.

 The bishops of the fourth century inherited a dichotomy between orthodoxy and heresy which had developed in the early church.
 Orthodoxy meant true belief, defined and enforced by the bishop.
 Whoever promoted false beliefs, and together with it insurrection against the bishop's authority, was defined as a heretic.

+Orthodoxy was conceived of as the unchanging teaching of the apostles, who were in turn taught directly by the Holy Spirit.
+Orthodoxy might have to be re-stated as sneaky heretics sought to twist its language, but orthodoxy was never supposed to be innovative: only heresy was innovative.
+Further, heresy was always thought of as a combination teaching falsehoods, behaving immorally, and refusing to take part in mainstream Christian community.
+It all came as a package.
+Truth means right behaviour means loyalty.

 It's difficult to explain exactly why this system emerged.
 It's true that faith lies at the root of Christian religion, and that Christ taught that he is truth.